multisendx/Multisendx/README.md

 ### **Built with ❤️ by the MultisendX Team**

-**⚠️ Disclaimer**: MultisendX is provided as-is.
+**Disclaimer**: MultisendX is provided as-is.
 Always verify transactions and contract interactions.
 Never send more than you can afford to lose.
 Do your own research (DYOR).

 ---